spyware-v2/Welcome_to_my_first_C.plusplus_Program/README.md

 ![alt text](https://github.com/Dull-Project/Welcome_to_my_first_C.plusplus_Program/blob/main/ss%20code.png?raw=true)

-My First Program is a simple C++ program that calculates the sum of two numbers, 90 and 88, and displays the result with the phrase: 'ANJAYYY BENEER :)'.
-This program is intended to practice basic programming concepts, such as the use of variables, operators, and the output function (cout).
-It marks my first step into the world of coding."
+This is my first program, a simple program to add two numbers with a predetermined sum. ✨ Although it looks simple, this program holds a special place as my first step into the world of programming. 🖥️ It was incredibly enjoyable when I managed to understand how the code works. 😄 This program reflects my enthusiasm and curiosity to keep learning and growing in the field of technology. 🚀

 ### `Beginner`